 Bellevue offers golfers two options -- the Bellevue Golf Course and the Crossroads Par 3 Golf Course.
-The city's Parks & Community Services Department maintains the courses and makes capital improvements while Premier Golf Centers manages clubhouse and driving range operations.
+The Parks & Community Services Department maintains the courses and makes capital improvements; Premier Golf Centers manages clubhouse and driving range operations.

 Bellevue Golf Course

 The Bellevue Golf Course, 5500 140th Ave.
 NE, measures 6,013 yards from the blue tees.
 This course plays tougher than its yardage; golfers must manage tree-lined fairways and firm, fast greens to post low scores.
 The course rating is 68.4 with a slope of 117.
 For more information and to reserve a tee time, go to Premier's Bellevue Golf Course page.

 Crossroads Par-3 Golf Course

 This nine-hole course, at 15801 NE 15th St., is an excellent short-game and beginners' course.
 For additional information, go to Premier's Crossroads Par-3 Golf Course page or call 425-452-4873.
 The Crossroads course is open April 1 to Oct.
 31.

 Foot Golf is a combination of two popular sports, golf and soccer!
 Now available at Crossroads Par-3, the game is played very similarly to golf but with a regulation #5 soccer ball instead of clubs.
 The holes are shortened, and the goal is to kick the ball into 21-inch diameter cups using the least amount of kicks as possible.
 The rules largely correspond to the rules of golf.
 Foot Golf at Crossroads Par-3 hours and fees